cedaro/better-internal-link-search/readme.txt

 5. A search modifier in action.

 == Changelog ==

+= 1.2.3 =
+* Add a check to prevent errors with plugins that don't use the WordPress AJAX API.
+* Update JavaScript to pass JSHint tests.

 = 1.2.2 =
 * Changed keypress event for typeahead search results to work in Chrome.